-Given the instrument’s ubiquity in modern and classical music, it’s a wonder the Berlin-based pianist and composer was the first to set aside a day – the 88th of each year – to celebrate the piano, when he did so only last year.
+Given the instrument’s ubiquity in modern and classical music, it’s a wonder the Berlin-based pianist and composer was the first to set aside a day – the 88th of each year – to celebrate the piano, when he did so only a couple of years ago.
 We're happy to join the piano party, so we’ve decided to put together some of our favourite pieces of piano music for testing your system.
 Or hey, just listening.

 1. Nils Frahm – Says